T-Pau/Joyride/README.md

 This is a touch tablet that gives the position in X and Y as values from ca. 6 to 251.
 It also contains two buttons.

-## Lightpen
+## Light Pen

 Light pens and light guns only work in controller port 1.

 They point directly at a position on screen.
-This is indicated by a big cross hair on screen, even if it's outside the display area of the port, and also on a smaller representation of the screen.
+This is indicated by a big cross hair on screen, even if it's outside the display area of the port.
+It is also shown on a smaller representation of the screen.

 They can have up to two buttons.
 Some pens require a button to be pressed for the position to register.